e257-fi/tackler-ng/tackler-cli/CRATES.md

 ## Project Status

-Tackler-NG is basis of all Tackler development.
+Tackler-NG is in [feature](https://tackler.e257.fi/features/) parity with and beyond of the old Scala code base.
-It's in [feature](https://tackler.e257.fi/features/) parity with and beyond of the old Scala code base.
+It's basis of all Tackler development.

-**NOTE: Tackler-NG is tested with 341 tracked test vectors at the moment**
+**NOTE: Tackler-NG is tested with 341 [tracked test vectors](https://github.com/tackler-ng/tackler-t3db)**

 All Tackler CLI functionality is supported, including [Tackler Journal Format](https://tackler.e257.fi/docs/journal/format/),